APPLICATIONS OPEN NOW!

 If you’ve got all that, you are ready to go!

-Simply click on the big orange button that says “Click Here to Apply!” below.
+Simply click on the big orange button that says, “Click Here to Apply!” below.
 That will take you to our online application portal.
 If you need help navigating the application portal, please check out our new Guide to How to Apply with Survey Monkey.

-Remember, if you need a bit of encouragement or want to ask a question before you submit your applicaiton, you may want to sign up for the Patti Grace Smith Fellowship Applicant Discord, which has been created and supported by our alumni.
+Remember, if you need a bit of encouragement or want to ask a question before you submit your application, you may want to sign up for the Patti Grace Smith Fellowship Applicant Discord, which has been created and supported by our alumni.

 Good luck!
 We can’t wait to hear from you.